What is hydroponic growing?

 Are there drawbacks to hydroponic systems?

-With so many positive aspects to growing hydroponic weed, you may be thinking, “why would anyone grow with soil?”
-While there are a multitude of advantages, every type of grow setup also has its drawbacks.
+With so many positive aspects to growing hydroponic herb, you may be thinking, “why would anyone grow with soil?”
+While there is a multitude of advantages, every type of grow setup also has its drawbacks.
 The main reason home growers are dissuaded against a hydroponic setup is the initial cost of setting one up.
 A few other drawbacks include:

-- Growing hydroponic cannabis requires lots of attention and constant monitoring.
-This can be too time consuming for most.
+- Growing hydroponic plants requires lots of attention and constant monitoring.
+This can be too time-consuming for most.
 There are several companies that have designed special equipment to monitor this type of grow setup via an app on your phone, however these can be very pricey.

 - If a single plant is ill and diseased, there is the potential that the entire crop may fall victim as well and die.
 After putting in so much time, effort, and cash with nothing to show for it, this can be devastating.